rishiraj/instructify/README.md

 # Instructify 📝

-Instructify is a Python library designed to convert CSV files into Hugging Face Datasets, specifically formatted for fine-tuning large language models (LLMs).
+Instructify is a Python library designed to convert CSV files or Hugging Face datasets into Hugging Face Dataset objects, specifically formatted for fine-tuning large language models (LLMs).
 Inspired by the instruction-based dataset approach described in OpenAI's InstructGPT paper ([2203.02155](https://arxiv.org/abs/2203.02155)), this package helps prepare your data for instruction-based tasks using a chat-like format.

 ## Features ✨
-- **CSV to Hugging Face Dataset**: Convert CSV files into Hugging Face Dataset objects ready for model fine-tuning.
+- **CSV or Hugging Face Dataset Support**: Automatically detect whether the input is a CSV file or a Hugging Face dataset.
 - **Customizable Message Formatting**: Supports user, assistant, and system messages with flexible column names.
 - **Tokenizer Integration**: Automatically integrates with a pre-trained tokenizer to format messages.
+- **Custom Templates**: Apply a custom template or use the tokenizer's default chat format.
 - **Easy Fine-Tuning Preparation**: Prepares data for instruction tuning, similar to the InstructGPT format.

 ## Installation 📦